-To make this easier, I’ve created a video tutorial for you below.
-The steps are pretty simple and I’ll briefly outline them for you.
+Also, to make this easier, I’ve created a video tutorial for you below.
+The steps are pretty simple, and I’ll briefly outline them for you.

 Paint Layering Steps:

-- Prep your surface by wiping clean with a vinegar wash or other preferred method.
+- First, prep your surface by wiping clean with a vinegar wash or other preferred method.
 Plus, make any necessary repairs.
-I needed a bit of wood filler for my two doors.
-I also used a heavy duty adhesive to attach the art to the door.
+I needed a bit of wood filler< for my two doors.
+I also used a heavy-duty adhesive to attach the art to the door.

-- Apply one (or two) coats of paint, letting cure in between.
-I used two coats for my projects with my Round Brush (perfect for getting into the nooks and crannies).
+- Then, apply one (or two) coats of paint, letting cure in between.
+I used two coats for my projects with my paint brush.
 For the blue, I used the color, Vintage.

-- Apply any highlights you would like.
+- After that, apply any highlights you would like.
 I used a soft white on the blue.
 Also, this is the time to add any gilding using metallic paint or gilding waxes.

 - Next, apply a glaze in any color you prefer.
-I used this custom coral color with my Square Brush.
+I used this custom coral color with my paint brush.
 In addition, I have many glazing tutorials found HERE.
 My glaze is made of basic latex paint and a bit of water.
 A good ratio is 1 cup paint to ¼ teaspoon water.
 As a result, you are aiming for consistency similar to milk.
-Brush on making sure to hit all areas, and wipe off with a damp cloth.
+Brush on making sure to hit all areas and wipe off with a damp cloth.
 Let cure.